Friday Sector Leaders: Utilities, Healthcare

-In afternoon trading on Friday, Utilities stocks are the best performing sector, higher by 0.1%.
-Within the sector, American Electric Power Co Inc (Symbol: AEP) and Ameren Corp (Symbol: AEE) are two large stocks leading the way, showing a gain of 1.6% and 1.6%, respectively.
-Among utilities ETFs, one ETF following the sector is the Utilities Select Sector SPDR ETF (Symbol: XLU), which is up 0.2% on the day, and up 0.30% year-to-date.
-American Electric Power Co Inc, meanwhile, is down 1.24% year-to-date, and Ameren Corp, is down 6.67% year-to-date.
-Combined, AEP and AEE make up approximately 6.7% of the underlying holdings of XLU.
+The best performing sector as of midday Friday is the Utilities sector, losing just 0.4%.
+Within that group, NRG Energy Inc (Symbol: NRG) and Duke Energy Corp (Symbol: DUK) are two of the day's stand-outs, showing a gain of 2.8% and 2.6%, respectively.
+Among utilities ETFs, one ETF following the sector is the Utilities Select Sector SPDR ETF (Symbol: XLU), which is down 0.4% on the day, and down 0.73% year-to-date.
+NRG Energy Inc, meanwhile, is up 11.98% year-to-date, and Duke Energy Corp is up 2.56% year-to-date.
+Combined, NRG and DUK make up approximately 9.0% of the underlying holdings of XLU.

-The next best performing sector is the Healthcare sector, higher by 0.1%.
-Among large Healthcare stocks, Incyte Corporation (Symbol: INCY) and AmerisourceBergen Corp.
-(Symbol: ABC) are the most notable, showing a gain of 4.7% and 3.3%, respectively.
-One ETF closely tracking Healthcare stocks is the Health Care Select Sector SPDR ETF (XLV), which is flat on the day in midday trading, and up 4.01% on a year-to-date basis.
-Incyte Corporation, meanwhile, is up 12.98% year-to-date, and AmerisourceBergen Corp. is up 10.83% year-to-date.
-Combined, INCY and ABC make up approximately 0.8% of the underlying holdings of XLV.
+The next best performing sector is the Healthcare sector, losing just 0.7%.
+Among large Healthcare stocks, Biogen Inc (Symbol: BIIB) and Hologic Inc (Symbol: HOLX) are the most notable, showing a gain of 5.8% and 4.2%, respectively.
+One ETF closely tracking Healthcare stocks is the Health Care Select Sector SPDR ETF (XLV), which is down 0.7% in midday trading, and up 1.52% on a year-to-date basis.
+Biogen Inc, meanwhile, is up 15.78% year-to-date, and Hologic Inc is up 8.46% year-to-date.
+Combined, BIIB and HOLX make up approximately 1.5% of the underlying holdings of XLV.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: